processing/p5.js/README.md

 You can also start with the [codepen template](https://codepen.io/p5js/pen/wreBKy).
 You may need to update the version of the p5.js library that is linked into the html section.

-The typescript definitions are [here](https://github.com/p5-types/p5.ts).
+Community maintained typescript definitions are [here](https://github.com/p5-types/p5.ts).

 ## Issues